Movement Disorders

 Mentorship/Education

-Fellows attend and present at a weekly video rounds and weekly fellows conference which includes lectures on rare disorders, neuropathology, neuropsychology, and recent scientific advances.
+Fellows attend and present at a twice monthly video rounds and weekly fellows conference which includes lectures on rare disorders, neuropathology, neuropsychology, and recent scientific advances.
 Fellows attend and present at four monthly journal clubs, including those on pivotal clinical trials and the biweekly Starr neurophysiology lab journal club.
 This regular critical evaluation of the research literature adds to training in statistical and clinical trial methodology and neurophysiology study design.
 Furthermore, fellows are able to individualize their training through several coursework opportunities including biostatistics, research design, and health professional education courses.
 Our program also supports fellows to attend the Aspen Movement Disorders course and the annual Movement Disorder Society International Congress.

 Clinical Care